Prerequisite work for implementing identity and device access policies

 The following clients are recommended when a secure documents policy has been applied.

-|Platform||Word/Excel/PowerPoint||OneNote||OneDrive App||SharePoint App||OneDrive Sync Client|
+|Platform||Word/Excel/PowerPoint||OneNote||OneDrive App||SharePoint App||OneDrive sync client|

 |Linux||Not supported||Not supported||Not supported||Not supported||Not supported|

-Office 365 client support
+Microsoft 365 client support

 Protecting administrator accounts

 - Use Azure AD Privileged Identity Management to reduce the number of persistent administrative accounts.
-See Start using PIM.